DeisData/deisdata.github.io/docs/_sources/shell/shell-scripts.rst.txt

       #!/usr/bin/env bash

 You can use the special marker ``#!`` and path ``#!/usr/bin/env bash`` to instruct the shell to pass the script to the bash program for execution.
+This line is known as a **shebang**.

 Other scripts may point to other shells (e.g. ``#!/usr/bin/perl`` will tell the shell to run a perl script.)